The person with dementia becomes fully dependent for all activities. The person may be bedridden, and may even stop

-- Basic care of a bedridden person: This has many components, such as being able to turn them, change their clothes, give them bath and shampoo in bed, move them to and from the bed, feed them in bed, etc. Beds have to be made and sheets changed while the person is still on the bed.
-Any lifting or turning of the person has to be done in a manner safe for you and the person.
+- Basic care of a bedridden person: This includes tasks like being able to turn them, change their clothes, give them bath and shampoo in bed, move them to and from the bed, feed them in bed, etc. Beds have to be made and sheets changed while the person is still on the bed.
+Lifting or turning of the person has to be done in a manner safe for you and the person.
 The bed has to be arranged to minimize the work in case of soiling.
-All these are typical home nursing skills.
-Any nurse should be able to demonstrate how to do this.
-There are also many online videos on specific parts of this.
-While the specific techniques depend on the type of bed, videos often give a good idea–any lessons from them can then be confirmed with a nurse/ doctor.
-Ask for a demonstration/ get your queries solved so that you can do the tasks yourself.
-The type of terms related to these actions are “making the bed/ turning the patient/ lifting and transferring the patient”, “moving a bedridden patient”, “making an occupied bed”, “lifting techniques”, “transfer methods”, “bed bath”, etc.
+Any nurse can demonstrate these typical home nursing skills.
+There are also many online videos on each aspect.
+While specific techniques depend on the type of bed, videos often give a good idea.
+Some terms to surf for are “making the bed/ turning the patient/ lifting and transferring the patient”, “moving a bedridden patient”, “making an occupied bed”, “lifting techniques”, “transfer methods”, “bed bath”, etc.

 - Diaper change and perineal care: This is very important.
-Ask the doctor for any specific ideas on products and methods to use for cleaning.
-Resources are also available online to understand how to change the diaper of a bedridden person, and how to maintain hygiene of the private parts.
-Terms used include “diaper change” and “perineal care”.
+Ask the doctor for specific ideas on products and methods to use for cleaning.
+Online resources are also available to understand diaper change for a bedridden person, maintaining hygiene of the private parts. etc. Terms used include “diaper change” and “perineal care”.

-- Oral hygiene: As discussed earlier on the page, oral hygiene is very important for a bedridden person.
-Ask your dentist/ doctor about procedures to follow/ products that are safe for someone who may not cooperate in terms of spitting out or opening the mouth etc.
+- Oral hygiene: Ask your dentist/ doctor about procedures to follow/ products that are safe for someone who may not cooperate in terms of spitting out or opening the mouth etc.